webstylestory/figolia/README.md

 Nodejs daemon that keeps Algolia search indexes up to date against a Firebase dataset

-Inspired by Scott Smith's work in this [http://scottksmith.com/blog/2014/12/09/algolia-real-time-search-with-firebase/](blog post)
+Inspired by Scott Smith's work in this [blog post](http://scottksmith.com/blog/2014/12/09/algolia-real-time-search-with-firebase/)

 ---